Admission criteria in the Doctoral Programme in Population Health (DocPop)

 Find a supervisor.
 Each doctoral candidate has a personal supervisor/ supervisors.
 It is the responsibility of the applicant to find a supervisor and discuss and agree on the research and study plans with him/ her.
 A good starting point for finding a potential supervisor at the University of Helsinki is TUHAT.
 TUHAT is the University’s research portal where UH researchers update their latest publications and other activities.

 Supporting statements.
 Supporting statement signed by your supervisor(s), Thesis committee members and person in charge of the discipline (the list shows Faculty of Medicine professors; other faculties, please check from the respective faculty's website) needs to be attached to the application.
+NB!
+The person in charge is expected to be from the same faculty as you applying for.

 Study plan.
 Study plan is prepared according to the Doctoral programme’s degree requirements.